-There are many reasons you may be conducting a market analysis, such as to gauge your competition or understand a new market.
-Whatever your reason, it’s important to determine it right away to keep you on track throughout the process.
+There are many reasons you may be conducting a market analysis, such as to gauge your competition or to understand a new market.
+Whatever your reason, it’s important to define it right away to keep you on track throughout the process.
 Start by deciding whether your purpose is internal – like improving your cash flow or business operations – or external, like seeking a business loan.
 Your purpose will dictate the type and amount of research you will do.

-It's vital to include a detailed outline of the current state of your industry.
+Map a detailed outline of the current state of your industry.
 Include where the industry seems to be heading, using metrics such as size, trends and projected growth, with plenty of data to support your findings.
 You can also conduct a comparative market analysis to help you find your competitive advantage within your specific market.

 During your research, you might consider creating a customer profile or persona that reflects your ideal customer to serve as a model for your marketing efforts.

-To be successful, you need a good understanding of your competitors, including their market saturation, what they do differently from you, and their strengths, weaknesses and advantages in the market.
+To be successful, you need a good understanding of your competitors, including their market saturation, what they do differently than you, and their strengths, weaknesses and advantages in the market.
 Start by listing all your main competitors, then go through that list and conduct a SWOT analysis of each competitor.
 What does that business have that you don’t?
 What would lead a customer to choose that business over yours?
 Put yourself in the customer’s shoes.

 Then, rank your list of competitors from most to least threatening, and decide on a timeline to conduct regular SWOT analyses on your most threatening competitors.

-With marketing analyses, information is your friend – you can never have too much data.
+When conducting marketing analyses, information is your friend – you can never have too much data.
 It is important that the data you use is credible and factual, so be cautious of where you get your numbers.
 These are some reputable business data resources:

 After you collect all the information you can and verify that it is accurate, you need to analyze the data to make it useful to you.
 Organize your research into sections that make sense to you, but try to include ones for your purpose, target market and competition.